feinstaub/webextension_local_filesystem_links/README.md

 - Dynamic loaded content supported because link events are delegated with `$(document).on(...)`
 - Supports links with double and tripple slashes (e.g. file:// or file:///)
 - Right click context menu that opens a text selection that contains a file link + option to reveal the directory of a directly linked file.
-- Whitelist option to enable local links only at a specific url e.g. `*.trello` (not tested yet)
+- Whitelist option to enable local links only at a specific url e.g. `*.trello.com`

 # Installation